enigmampc/Game-of-Zones/docs/validators/kms/kms_ledger.md

 ### Retrieve validator key

-The last step is to retrieve the validator key that you will use in `gaiad`.
+The last step is to retrieve the validator key that you will use in `enigmagozd`.

 Start the KMS: